 To underscore the importance of the resurrection, let us note that Paul takes the doctrine a step further than we normally recognize when he says that “if Christ has not been raised… you are still in your sins.”
 We normally attribute the forgiveness of sins to Christ’s death on the cross (Paul does likewise in 1 Cor 15.3, “Christ died for our sins”), but Paul points out that Christ’s death is only part of His atoning work; His resurrection is also essential for the forgiveness of our sins.

-Dwell on these things as we take the Lord’s Supper today.
+Dwell on these things today.
 We serve a risen Lord, who lives in His resurrection body at the right hand of the Father.
-As we partake of Christ’s flesh and blood, we partake of Him who is the firstfruits of the resurrection (1 Cor 15.20, 23).
+When we partake of the Lord’s Supper, we partake of Him who is the firstfruits of the resurrection (1 Cor 15.20, 23).
 Let us remember His promise: “Whoever feeds on my flesh and drinks my blood has eternal life, and I will raise him up on the last day” (John 6.54).